-Advice: As versatile as a designer should be, you should still strive to find your own tone.
-UX designers: muscle-up your visual skills; it’s an essential tool in your design arsenal.
+Advice: Find your own tone.
+UX designers: muscle-up your visual skills.
 Aesthetics is user experience.

 Starting a design from scratch is not easy.
 Neither is working under constraints imposed by the client.
 The former is intimidating; too many paths, too much to choose from.
 The latter is frustrating, juggling with styleguides and pre-selected assets.
 Things would be more fun if you could play by your own rules.

 Advice: Get your macro-design right.
-Then put emphasis on subtle details.
-Have a quiet authority without having to be the center of attention.
-Keep the features to a minimum.
+Then put emphasis on details.
+Have a quiet authority, don’t try to be the center of attention.
 Whisper, don’t shout.

-This advice goes to the young designers as well as the old timers: keep practicing every day.
+This advice is for the young designers as well as the old timers: practice every day.
 Not only the theory, but the craft.
-Books and a Pinterest board are not enough.
-One does not become a skilled designer by reading books.
+Reading books and curating a design board won’t be enough.
+One does not become a skilled designer by collecting books.

 Ten years ago, I released my first major work.
-The piece provoked unexpected criticism and resistance the first week.
+The piece provoked unexpected criticism and resistance during the first week.
 Until it eventually found its public, went big and got awarded.
 Since then, whenever I encounter resistance, it rings a bell.
-I might be into something that’s worthwhile and dig deeper.
+I might be into something.

 Advice: Take criticism with a grain of salt.
 Better yet, pick your critic.
-It’s not about what everybody thinks of you, but what the right person thinks of you.
+It’s not about what everybody thinks of your work, but what the right person thinks of it.

 Advice: It’s your responsibility to set tight contracts, and get your down-payments.
 Be tough.
 No contract, no design.

 Similarly, all-night work sessions have no rational reason to exist.
-It’s either a misevaluated time, or a bad client management.
+It’s either a misevaluated time, or bad client management.
 It has no added value; if you are given one hour and one hour only, it’s amazing how much you can get stuff done.
-But if your company starts to buy the pizzas and plan for the whole night, you will likely take the whole night to get job done.
+But if your company starts to buy the pizzas and plan to stay the whole night, you will likely take the whole night to get the work done.

 Advice: turn off emails and chat notifications during your off-work.
 For the most courageous: remove your email client from your phone.
-I mean it.
 You will be surprised how much less noise leads to better design.